HMS Fury (H76)

 HMS Fury was an F-class destroyer built for the Royal Navy in the 1930s.
-Although assigned to the Home Fleet upon completion, the ship was attached to the Mediterranean Fleet in 1935–36 during the Abyssinia Crisis.
+Although assigned to the Home Fleet upon completion, the ship was attached to the Mediterranean Fleet in 1935–1936 during the Abyssinia Crisis.
 During the Spanish Civil War of 1936–1939, she spent time in Spanish waters, enforcing the arms blockade imposed by Britain and France on both sides of the conflict.
-The ship escorted the larger ships of the fleet during the early stages of World War II and played a minor role in the Norwegian Campaign of 1940.
+The ship escorted the larger ships of the fleet during the early stages of the Second World War and played a minor role in the Norwegian Campaign of 1940.
 Fury was sent to Gibraltar in mid-1940 and formed part of Force H where she participated in the attack on Mers-el-Kébir and the Battle of Dakar.
-The ship escorted numerous convoys to Malta in 1940–41 and Arctic convoys during 1942.
+The ship escorted numerous Malta convoys in 1940–1941 and Arctic convoys during 1942.

 Fury was briefly transferred to the Mediterranean in August 1942 to participate in Operation Pedestal but returned to the Home Fleet immediately afterwards to resume her role screening convoys to Russia.
-She continued in this role until March 1943 when she began escorting convoys in the North Atlantic for several months.
-The ship was transferred to the Mediterranean Fleet a few months later as the Allies began making landings in Italian territory in mid-1943.
+She continued in this role until March 1943 when she began escorting Atlantic convoys for several months.
+The ship was transferred to the Mediterranean Fleet a few months later as the Allies began Italian campaign in mid-1943.
 Later in the year, she participated in the Dodecanese Campaign in the Aegean where she helped to sink a German troop convoy.
 Fury returned to the Home Fleet in mid-1944 in preparation for Operation Neptune, the Allied invasion of France.
 The ship provided naval gunfire support during the landings until she struck a mine during a storm on 21 June and was then blown ashore.
 She was deemed uneconomical to repair and scrapping began in September.